rabah1991/CapacityLossMatlab/README.md

 Where $FCE$ is the full cycle equivalent, $C_r$ is the rated capacity.

-### Model flowchart
+### Model identification
-The model flowchart shown in the below figure is divided into two parts; Data selection and fitting process which will be added later to this repository, and data validation which would be our main focus for now.
+The process of model identification is divided into two parts; (a) Data Selection and Fitting, and (b) Model Validation.
+Data selection and fitting process is used to identify the following parameters $E, _{cyc}, _{cyc}, \alpha, R$

+which will be added later to this repository, and data validation which would be our main focus for now.

 ![flowchart](flowchart.png)